Electricity Prices Electricity Prices

 We’re looking at deemed rates to identify which suppliers offer the best prices because they’re the most standardised form of data available from suppliers.
 Deemed rates are those rates given by a supplier when you come to the end of a contract and have not negotiated a new contract or switched to a new supplier.
 Also known as ‘default’ rates as these are the rates you’ll default to if you don’t take action.

-Deemed rates are based on the wholesale market price and will fluctuate, so most suppliers will contact you to notify you of any price changes and to discuss contacts.
+Deemed rates are based on the wholesale market price and will fluctuate.
+Therefore, most suppliers will contact you to notify you of any price changes and to discuss contacts.
 If your contract period ends, the supplier will move you onto deemed rates rather than cut off your supply.

 Contract rates are usually cheaper and more competitive as they give the energy supplier more security around consumption, volume and timescales for your supply – but suppliers don’t offer this information readily until you’ve approached them, so it’s more effective to use deemed rates as a comparison.